pupil-labs/pupil-docs/developer-docs/dev-overview.md

 ### Git Conventions
 We make changes almost daily and sometimes features will be temporarily broken in some development branches.
 However, we try to keep the `master` branch as stable as possible and use other branches for feature development and experiments.
 Here's a breakdown of conventions we try to follow.

 * `tags` - We make a tag following the [semantic versioning][semver] protocol.
 Check out the [releases][releases].
 * `master` - this branch tries to be as stable as possible - incremental and tested features will be merged into the master.
 Check out the [master branch][master-branch].
 * `branches` - branches are named after features that are being developed.
-These branches are experimental and what could be called 'bleeding edge.'
+These branches are experimental and what could be called 'bleeding edge'.
 This means features in these branches may not be fully functional, broken, or really cool...
 You're certainly welcome to check them out and improve on the work!

 ### Pull requests
 If you've done something -- even if work-in-progress -- make a [pull request][pull] and write a short update to the Pupil Community.